fditraglia/r-amazon-config/README.md

 r-amazon-config
 ===============

-This is a script that configures my preferred R development environment on a bare Amazon EC2 instance running Ubuntu.
+This is a bash script that configures my preferred R development environment on a bare Amazon EC2 instance running Ubuntu.

 How To Get Up and Running
 -------------------------